jekuper/chaptercut/README.md

 # chaptercut

-A private Telegram bot that turns a YouTube link into properly tagged MP3s, split along the video's chapter markers, or into a downloaded video file.
+A private Telegram bot that turns a YouTube or TikTok link into properly tagged MP3s, split along the video's chapter markers, or into a downloaded video file.

 Paste a link, pick `Audio` or `Video`, get the result back in the chat.